Filmon-gh/Quiz-App/README.md

 ## Features to be added in the future
- -Allow users to save their progress and return to the quiz at a later time.
+ - Allow users to save their progress and return to the quiz at a later time.
- -Implement a leaderboard to display the highest scores achieved by all users.
  - Integrate social media sharing functionality to allow users to share their quiz results with their friends.
  - Implement a feature that enables users to review the questions and answers they got wrong at the end of the quiz.
  - Allow users to select their preferred difficulty level or category of questions.
- -Include multimedia elements, such as images or videos, to make the quiz more engaging.
+ - Include multimedia elements, such as images or videos, to make the quiz more engaging.

 ## Technology Used: